CORPORATE 401K PLANS

 -

-Do you have an SDBA (carve out) option on your plan?
+Do you have an Self Directed Brokerage Account (SDBA commonly referred to as a carve out) option on your plan?

 A group of former Dell employees filed a proposed class action alleging that Dell’s 401(k) offered poorly performing investments, including actively managed target-date funds that underperformed readily available alternatives.
 According to the complaint, the company relied on custom benchmarks that failed to capture the lagging returns, resulting in alleged losses of more than $318 million for plan participants.